 Yes, many people find splitting doses helps maintain steady energy without peaks and crashes.

-Should timing change on weekends?
+Should the timing change on weekends?

-Keep consistent timing even on weekends to maintain your body's rhythm and supplement effectiveness.
+Keep consistent timing, even on weekends to maintain your body's rhythm and supplement effectiveness.

 How do I know if my timing is working?